partkyle/partkyle.dev/content/blahg/2024-04-16-ludum-dare-55-bellhivers.md

 I’m glad I persevered and actually finished it.
 I learned a lot about the Godot engine and had a great time.
 The first time I had the enemy meshes explode I was ecstatic.
 I was shocked that something so simple looked good enough for me to keep it in the final version.

 The code is up on [github](https://github.com/partkyle/bellhivers).
 It's not the best code I've written.
 There are few classes that are too large and should be broken out (i.e. Player).
 The UI code and structure leaves a lot to be desired.
-And I really wish I had put in a volume slider.
+And I really wish I had put in a volume slider and some other basic settings.

 I also wish I would have tested it more with the HTML player version since that's the most likely way to get people to try the game out for the challenge itself.
 I have some lagging issues due to poor scene loading strategies.
 I was taking advantage of my PCs hardware, and that proved to be a mistake.